pvan-dij/mangasee_scraper/README.md

 # mangasee_scraper

-Scrape a manga from manga see
+Scrape a manga from mangasee123

 Usage:
 ```